Fateh Singh of Alirajpur

-Fateh Singh was the Raja of Alirajpur from the day of his father's abdication in 1941 until his death on 23 October 1941.
+Fateh Singh, also spelt Fatehsinhji (22 August 1904 – 23 October 1941) was the Raja of Alirajpur from the day of his father's abdication in 1941 until his own death on 23 October 1941.

-Early life and career
+Early life, family, and education

 He was born on 22 August 1904 to Pratap Singh.
 He received his education at Daly College, Indore, and Rajkumar College, Rajkot.
+On 7 May 1922, he married the daughter of the Raja of Baria.
+He had four sons.
+The eldest, Surendra Singh, was born on 17 March 1923; the second, Narendra Singh, on 5 May 1928; the third, Kamlendra Singh, on 30 December 1933; and the fourth on 3 October 1938.
+He also had three daughters.
 In 1923, he was appointed in charge of the tehsils of Nandpur and Chandpur.
 At the same time, he was vested with the powers of a first-class magistrate.
 He served as the chief commandant of the state forces of Alirajpur.

 Personal life

 He was a fellow of the Royal Geographical Society.
 He played polo and cricket.
 He regularly played polo for the Baria and Ratlam teams.
-He captained the Freelooters cricket team in the Moin-ud-Dowlah Gold Cup Tournament for three years from 1932 to 1934.
+A batsman, he captained the Freelooters cricket team in the Moin-ud-Dowlah Gold Cup Tournament for three years from 1932 to 1934.

-Marriage

-On 7 May 1922, he married the daughter of the Raja of Baria.

-Children

-He had four sons.
-The eldest, Surendra Singh, was born on 17 March 1923; the second, Narendra Singh, on 5 May 1928; the third, Kamlendra Singh, on 30 December 1933; and the fourth on 3 October 1938.
-He also had three daughters.